wodowiesel/PiFunk/README.md

  `-mfloat-abi=hard` floating-point ABI to use, Permissible values are: ‘soft’, ‘softfp’, ‘hard’

- `-mfpu=vfp` floating point hardware module
+ `-mfpu=vfp` virtual floating point hardware module

  `-ffast-math` increase speed for float ops and outside the IEEE-standard and deactivates errno-functions

+ `sudo piversion` for checking your piversion

+ `sudo install` for installing pifunk files incl. build folder

+ `sudo uninstall` for uninstalling pifunk files

  `sudo make` with pre-configured flags for compilation for all Pi's

- `sudo clean` for removing pifunk.out and pifunk.o files if necessary
+ `sudo clean` for removing pifunk.out and pifunk.o files in bin folder if necessary

 ___

 ### Preparations